baeshh/react-firebase-instagram-clone/LEARNINGS.md

 # CHALLANGES AND LEARNINGS OF THE PROJECT

+Uncaught (in promise) FirebaseError: AppCheck: AppCheck is being used before activate() is called for FirebaseApp [DEFAULT].
+Please make sure you call activate() before instantiating other Firebase services. (appCheck/use-before-activation).

+Update App to latest version

 ## Working with git

 Some commands that I used along the way , and learned some new ones